Pwd9000-ML/devcontainer-templates/src/github-actions-runner-devcontainer/README.md

 ## Summary

-*Use your codespace compute to also run a self hosted actions runner.
+*Use and utelise your codespace compute power to also run a self hosted actions runner.
 This devcontainer can be used as a codespace that will create and attach a `self-hosted github runner` inside of the codespace and attach/register the runner with a specified repository by using `secrets for codespaces` as parameter values:*

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/GitHub-Codespaces-runner/assets/sec02.png)